kvandermast/gruntr-vault-client/README.md

 java -jar ./gruntr-vault-client-cli.jar \
         rewrap \                                  # use the "rewrap" command -i ./application-encrypted.properties \   # the encrypted properties file
-        --token TOKEN_YOUR_RECEIVED \             # your vault token
-        --hc-vault-server http://vault:8201 \     # point to your Vault Server
-        --hc-transit-path transit/project_name \  # this is the mounted transit engine
+        -k :secrets                               # only encrypt passwords, tokens and secrets --token TOKEN_YOUR_RECEIVED \             # your vault token --hc-vault-server http://vault:8201 \     # point to your Vault Server --hc-transit-path transit/project_name \  # this is the mounted transit engine